Resources

 4.1 Dementia Buddies

-A Dementia Buddy is a volunteer who wants to make a positive difference to the lives of people living with dementia and/or their carer by providing a befriending service.
+A Dementia Buddy is a volunteer who wants to make a positive difference to the lives of people living with dementia and/or their unpaid carer by providing a befriending service.

 We choose our volunteers carefully to ensure that they are a good communicator who can engage effectively in a kind, compassionate, respectful and empathetic way.